 Dayan learned to handle weapons and fight at an early age.
 He was blessed with outstanding instructors and mentors who taught him guerrilla tactics but mostly leadership.
 Wingate and Sadeh were the most prominent, but there were others.
-Other Haganah commanders, including Raphael Lev and Yaakov Dori, helped him along his path.
+Other Haganah commanders, including Lev and Dori, helped him along his path.
 Furthermore, Dayan received formal military education through the British army sergeants’ course and the Haganah’s platoon commanders’ course in Yavne’el, which taught him how a formal army conducts itself.
 He led ambushes and patrols and, until his injury, participated in many guerrilla actions in which he proved his cool-headedness.
 For Dayan, the shattered eye was a curse, as it ended his operational promotions.
-The rapid promotions of his friendly rival Yigal Alon, who started out together with Dayan and quickly became deputy commander, and then commander of the Palmach, was the proof.
-However, the curse came with its blessing, because as a result of the injury, Dayan was afforded the opportunity to gain different types of experience, enabling him to develop the skills required of a leader at the strategic level.
+However, the curse came with its blessing, because as a result of the injury, Dayan gained different types of experiences, enabling him to develop the skills required of a leader at the strategic level.
 The first time Dayan conducted negotiations was when he represented the Mem-Gimmel before the Acre Prison authorities.
 After his injury, his negotiating skills were used when the Haganah reached out to the underground splinter groups – Etzel and Lehi.
 He also gained experience with the field of intelligence when he planned and set up an intelligence gathering network and trained its personnel.

 Just as important was the political experience he gained due to the relationship with Ben-Gurion and various Mapai politicos.
 Finally, he gained experience with political and security issues when he participated in the Young Turks forum and conversed with senior personnel, including Haganah Chief of Staff Dori.
 The special relationship that started to form with Ben-Gurion paved Dayan’s future path.
 All of these constituted an excellent preparation for the challenges of the future and the key positions he would come to hold.